george-hawkins/micropython-wifi-setup/README.md

 Captive portals
 ---------------

 This library uses what's termed a captive portal - this depends on being able to respond to all DNS requests.
 This works fine on phones - it's the same process that's used whenever you connect to public WiFi at a coffee shop or an airport.
-However, on a laptop or desktop things may be different.
+However, on a laptop or desktop, things may be different.
 If you've explicitly set your nameserver to something like Google's [public DNS](https://en.wikipedia.org/wiki/Google_Public_DNS) then your computer may never try resolving addresses via the DNS server that's part of this library.
 In this case, once connected to the temporary access point, you have to explicitly navigate to the IP address we saw in the logging output above, i.e.:

     INFO:captive_portal:captive portal web server and DNS started on 192.168.4.1

-A more sophisticated setup would sniff all packets and spot DNS requests, even to external but unreachable services like 8.8.8.8, and spoof a response - however this requires [promiscuous mode](https://en.wikipedia.org/wiki/Promiscuous_mode) which isn't currently supported in MicroPython.
+A more sophisticated setup would sniff all packets and spot DNS requests, even to external but unreachable services like 8.8.8.8, and spoof a response - however, this requires [promiscuous mode](https://en.wikipedia.org/wiki/Promiscuous_mode) which isn't currently supported in MicroPython.

 For more about captive portals see the captive portal notes in [`docs/captive-portal.md`](docs/captive-portal.md).